 On March 11, 1957, at the annual meeting, Club members voted to change the name to the “Indianapolis Sailing Club.”
 John Buehler donated a large, well-equipped pontoon boat with a canopy for a race committee boat.
 The Mary Polk Morse (“Mary Morse”), named after the wife of Scotty Morse, made her maiden voyage on June 2, 1957 and has continued to serve the Club well.

-In 1970.
-The Army Corps of Engineers proposed to raise the height of Geist Reservoir by 29 feet to create what was to be called “Highland Lake".
-If that plan had been carried out, most, if not all, of the ISC site would be inundated, and the Club would be forced to find a new location.
-That possibility prompted the Club to purchase a 24 acre tract along the Marion-Hancock County Line Road, referred to as “Bill’s Cemetery", as a new location for the Club, if necessary.
-Even though “Highland Lake" was never created, the Club retained its ownership of the “Bill’s Cemetery” property.
+In 1970, the Army Corps of Engineers proposed to raise the height of Geist Reservoir by 29 feet to create what was to be called “Highland Lake.”
+That plan would have tripled the size of the reservoir and inundated most, if not all, of Club property.
+That possibility prompted the Club to purchase a 24-acre tract along the Marion-Hancock County line road, referred to as “Bill’s Cemetery,” as a new location.
+In 1978, the plan was dropped.
+Shortly thereafter, the housing boom around Geist began.
+Even though “Highland Reservoir” was never created, the Club retained its ownership of the “Bill’s Cemetery” property.

 In 1978, the Water Company announced to the Club that the 13-acre property was for sale.
 On December 27, 1982, the Club’s Board of Governors and the Board of Directors voted to accept the terms of a purchase agreement negotiated by Jim Richter and Bill Rountree and others.
 In exchange for the 13 acres of the present Club grounds, the Club transferred the “Bill’s Cemetery” property to the Water Company and paid just under $245,000.